-Is licorice is gluten free?
-It looks like it should be gluten free, but most people are surprised to learn that the main ingredient in licorice is wheat flour.
-In this article, I’ll discuss why licorice, including Red Vines and Twizzlers, isn’t gluten free as well as share a list of brands that are making gluten-free licorice options.
+Is licorice gluten-free?
+It should be gluten-free, but most people are surprised to learn that the main ingredient in licorice is wheat flour.
+In this article, I’ll discuss why licorice, including Red Vines and Twizzlers, isn’t gluten-free, as well as share a list of 8 brands that make gluten-free licorice.
 This post contains affiliate links.
 Please see my disclosures.

 My friend had a party at her house with a beautiful spread of desserts.
-Since the desserts contained gluten, a protein found in wheat, barley, rye and sometimes oats, she thought she would do something special for me.
-She bought me a large pail of licorice from Costco so I wouldn’t feel left out.
+Since the desserts contained gluten, a protein found in wheat, barley, rye, and sometimes oats, she thought she would do something special for me.
+She bought me a large bucket of licorice from Costco so I wouldn’t feel left out.

-I was fairly new to the gluten-free diet at the time, so I didn’t know off-hand if licorice was gluten free.
-What I did know, however was to turn over the pail to check the ingredient list before I ate anything.
-Sure enough, wheat flour was the first ingredient in licorice.
+I was new to the gluten-free diet at that time, so I didn’t know off-hand that licorice contained gluten.
+What I did know, however, was to turn over the pail to check the ingredient list before I ate anything.
+Sure enough, wheat flour is the first ingredient on the list.

 My friend and I were both shocked.
-And while I couldn’t enjoy her kind gesture, we both had a big learning moment to never judge a book by its cover, or in this case, never evaluate a food for gluten based on the way it looks.
+And while I couldn’t enjoy her kind gesture, we both had a big learning moment to never judge a book by its cover or, in this case, never judge whether or not a food contains gluten based on its appearance.

-Keep in mind that Nibs, also made by the Hershey company, contain gluten as well and should be avoided.
+Nibs, also made by the Hershey company, contain gluten and should be avoided as well.

-There’s nothing much to see except a bunch of not-so-fantastic ingredients anyway.
+There’s nothing much to see except a bunch of not-so-fantastic ingredients, anyway.
+The bottom line: Red Vines are not gluten-free.

-Despite the fact that you can’t enjoy Twizzlers or Red Vines, not all hope is lost because there are several brands of gluten-free licorice ready to satisfy your craving for the chewy and sweet candy of your childhood.
-No wheat or gluten required!
+Even though you can’t enjoy Twizzlers or Red Vines, not all hope is lost because there are several brands of gluten-free licorice available to satisfy your craving for the chewy and sweet candy of your childhood.

-Below is list of some of the brands of gluten-free licorice worth checking out.
+Below are eight brands of gluten-free licorice worth checking out.
 I will add to this list as I learn about new gluten-free licorice alternatives.

 (1) YumEarth Gluten-Free Licorice

-YumEarth makes organic, vegan and gluten-free licorice in a variety of flavors, including its original flavor, pomegranate, peach and black licorice.
+YumEarth makes organic, vegan, and gluten-free licorice in various flavors, including its original flavor, pomegranate, peach, and black licorice.

 The licorice looks more like bite-sized nibs than ropes or laces, but the taste is near perfect.